peter-leonov/ngx_http_js_module/README.markdown

 ### filename

 Maps the uri to the filename respecting the current nginx configuration.
-Returned path may (and always will) point to an unexsistent file.
+Returned path may (and always will) point to an inexistent file.